Melissa ONLINE TFA

 I have no experience in this event and should not be judging it unless you like relatively traditional PF judges.

-I have been a coach and consultant for the past 24 years and done every debate format available stateside and internationally.
-I also have taught at UTNIF and also at Stanford.
+I have been a coach and consultant for the past 29 years and done every debate format available stateside and internationally.
+I also have taught at Stanford, ISD, Summit, UTD, UT, and Mean Green camps as a Curriculum Director and/or Senior Instructor for LD, PF, and WSD.
 I think no matter what form of debate that you do, you must have a narrative that answers critical questions of who, what, when, where, why, how, and then what, and so what.
 Debaters do not need to be shy and need to be able to weigh and prioritize the issues of the day for me in what I ought to be evaluating.
 Tell me as a judge where I should flow things and how I ought to evaluate things.
 That's your job.

 If you would like for me to look at a round through a policy lens, please justify to me why I ought to weigh that interpretation versus other alternatives.
 Conversely, if you want me to evaluate standards, those need to be clear in their reasoning why I ought to prioritize evaluation in that way.